all-in-one-of/Masters-Project/README.md

 ## Release History

+# Developing Stages

 * Submission_01 : This file has the initial model of having particles.

 * Submission_02: This file has particles running over through a path.
     * NOTE: The path.obj and ooo.obj must be imported.

-* Submission_03: File with rendered sequence working.
+File with rendered sequence working.
+Each file has its parameters like force modified to show different amounts of variation in the particles movement.

+* Submission_03A: All particles spread widely

+* Submission_03B: Movement is restricted a bit

+* Submission_03C:  Movement is tight

 ## Meta